nuwave/lighthouse/docs/4.3/getting-started/tutorial.md

 ```

 You should get a list of all the posts in your database,
-together will all the comments and user information defined upon.
+together with all the comments and user information defined upon.

 I hope this example shows a taste of the power of GraphQL
 and how Lighthouse makes it easy to build your own server with Laravel.